St. Audoen's Church

 Interior

-The temple houses an exhibit that demonstrates how the twelfth century small parish grew throughout the centuries to become one of the city’s most important medieval churches.
+The temple houses an exhibit that demonstrates how the 12th-century small parish grew throughout the centuries to become one of the city’s most important medieval churches.

-The exhibition also features various medieval objects found in the church’s grounds, as well as part of a cobblestone path that once crossed Dublin during the twelfth and thirteenth century.
+The exhibition also features various medieval objects found in the church’s grounds, as well as part of a cobblestone path that once crossed Dublin during the 12th and 13th centuries.

-Although some of the church didn’t survive the pass of time, certain sections remained like the nave, built during the fourteenth century, and three bells, built in 1423.
+Although some of the church didn’t survive the passing of time, certain sections remained like the nave, built during the 14th century, and 3 bells, built in 1423.

 Unlike any other church in Ireland, you’ll enjoy exploring Dublin’s only medieval church still in use.